ParedesGab/PP2-memory-game/README.md

 Symbiosis is defined as "the living together of differently named organisms" (de Bary, 1879).
 This website provides information on an extraordinary symbiotic example, the one involving the marine free-living marine nematode *Laxus oneistus* and its inseparable bacterial partner, *Candidatus* Thiosymbion oneisti.

-+ Throughout this documentation, they will be referred as *Laxus* and Thiosymbion. respectively.

-+ The site can be accessed via this [link](https://paredesgab.github.io/PP1-Laxus_and_Thiosymbion/)
++ The site can be accessed via this [link](https://paredesgab.github.io/PP2-memory-game/)

 ---
 ## Project Goals